ssh352/BDiF_yixiang_wang/readme.txt

 GLOG_logtostderr=1  mpirun -np 16 scrub "data10k.txt" 2>log

-For MPI on penzias

-(for some reason glog library doesn't work on penzias.
-All logging functions are commentted out in the penzias version)
+In case of glog is not installed, I included a no logging version where all logging functions are commentte out

-To compile, run:
+To compile the no log version, run:

-mpic++ -o scrub_p scrub_penzias.cpp
+mpic++ -o scrub_nl scrub_no_log.cpp

 To run the executable, use the following code:

-mpirun -np 16 scrub_p "data10k.txt" 2>log
+mpirun -np 16 scrub_nl "data10k.txt" 2>log

 NOTE: